Basketball player Mahlia Jordan averaged 5 rebounds per game last year and earned the Fullerton MVP of the Year award.

 The Tribe arrived at the championship game with a positive attitude, but some players said they did feel the rhythm of their game was a bit thrown off with the absence of their starting rusher senior Alexa Lopez whose family moved away from Fullerton during the post-league season.

 Another contributing factor to the Tribe’s 28-6 loss was the fact that some players were not allowed on the field.
 CIF guidelines require non-starting players to remain in the bleachers with the rest of the fans.
-After a season filled with energetic support on the sidelines, the team had to adjust to a quieter beach.
+After a season filled with energetic support on the sidelines, the team had to adjust to a quieter bench.

 The girls were able to score in the first half when sophomore quarterback Ava Flores threw a touchdown to junior Alynna Ortiz.
 However, in the second quarter Santa Monica’s defense intercepted a few Tribe passes, making it difficult for Fullerton to score.
 While the girls were disappointed with the loss, they were proud to be CIF runner-ups.